Serving and Serve Strategy

 Standard lobs and half-lobs

 Assuming you are standing in the left of center position, the X's on the left hand side will correspond to the mid line of your body.
 Serves hit anywhere on this vertical line should rebound directly into the back corner.
-Lobs that hit the front wall 4 to 12 feet high will be half-lobs.
+Lobs that hit the front wall 6 to 12 feet high will be half-lobs.
 Lobs hit higher than 12 feet will be standard lobs.
 Your goal is to get your lob to hit the floor in front of the dotted line, so it is difficult to cut off, and to take its second bounce at the crack between the floor and the back wall, so that it is difficult to hit an offensive return.
 What you do not want to do is to hit the back wall so that the ball rebounds toward the front wall.
 This gives your opponent too good a chance at an offensive shot.
 Hit the lob and half-lob with the racquet face open (about a thirty degree angle).
 Bounce the ball about chest high.
-Use your shoulders and arm to contact the ball.
-Keep your wrist stiff.
+Lift the ball to the target using your shoulders.
+No wrist snap.
 Practice different lobs to get the right touch on the ball.
 Use the same left of center position for all your lobs (except the Z serve to the forehand) to reduce the number of variables.

 Nick lobs

-Still standing in the left serving position, if your serve hits anywhere on the vertical line of N's on the left hand side, the ball will strike the left side wall behind the dotted line, generating a "nick lob" that rebounds into the receiver's body and, presumably, generates a weak or defensive return.
-My first racquetball camp instructor, Jack Newman, made a living on the tour hitting only nick lobs.
+Still standing in the left serving position, if your serve hits anywhere on the vertical line of N's on the left hand side, about 4 feet from the left side wall, the ball will strike the left side wall behind the dotted line, generating a "nick lob" that rebounds into the receiver's body and, presumably, generates a weak or defensive return.
+My first racquetball camp instructor, Jack Newman, made a living on the pro tour hitting only nick lobs.

 Junk lobs

-If you hit the front wall at the left hand J, you will generate a Jason Mannino "junk lob."
-This is a nick half-lob.
-The ball hits the floor around the dotted line, bounces up, contacts the side wall, and then rebounds into the receiver's body.
+If you hit the front wall at one of the the left hand J's, you will generate a Jason Mannino "junk lob."
+The ball hits the floor around the dotted line, bounces up, contacts the side wall, somewhat deeper than the usual nick lob, and then rebounds into the back wall.
 It is a less predictable version of the nick lob.
 It can be hit at different levels and at different speeds.
-It is typically hit four to eight feet up just to the left of the mid line of your body.
-Jason Mannino, the number one player in the world for two years in a row, invented the junk lob and relies on it heavily.
+It is typically hit about 6-10 feet up just to the left of the mid line of your body.
+Jason Mannino, the number one player in the world for two years in a row, perfected the junk lob and uses it almost exclusively.
 Watch the following short clip of Jason Mannino’s junk lob serve.
-It is very effective against players who are cutting off your serves.
+Note that he holds the racquet with an open face, almost a slice.
+It is a very effective serve against players who are cutting off your lob serves.

 Lobs to right side

-Still standing in the left position, you can generate the same serves to the right hand side of the court (e.g., to a lefty's back hand).
-The right hand line of X's (six feet from the side wall, halfway between your body and the opposite side wall) will generate lobs that rebound directly to the cornerl.
+Still standing in the left position, you can generate the same serves to the right hand side of the court.
+(Alternatively, if you want to move to the center or right position, just move the targets correspondingly.)
+The right hand line of X's (six feet from the side wall, halfway between your body and the opposite side wall) will generate lobs that rebound directly to the corner.
 The right hand column of N's will yield nick lobs and the right hand J will generate junk lobs to the right side.

 Lob and half-lob Z serves

 Hit the lob and half-lob Z's to the forehand (leftie's backhand) from the right of center position.
-The target for the half-lob Z is 6-12 feet up and 2 feet from the side wall (between the bottom two left hand Z's in the photo above).
+The target for the half-lob Z is 6-12 feet up and 2 feet from the left side wall.
 This serve can be hit at a variety of speeds.
 At higher speeds the ball bounce directly out from the side wall.
 If hit well, the ball should hit the side wall deep and then almost roll along the back wall.
 At slower speeds the ball will hit the side wall and bounce diagonally toward the back wall jamming the receiver.

 The target for the lob Z is 2 feet from the side wall and 12 feet up, or higher.
 (The top left hand Z in the photo.)
 The goal is to get the ball to bounce near the dotted line, so it is hard to cut off, contact the side wall high, and bounce diagonally to the back wall where it dies.